- Written by Dr.Mehmet Demircioglu

 The recipient area is different.
 That is where the grafts are placed.
 In many modern FUE cases, the grafted area is not covered with a heavy bandage because the surgeon needs the grafts to sit undisturbed.
 The recipient area should not be rubbed, pressed, coated, or tested.
 If your clinic gives a special dressing plan for the recipient area, follow that plan exactly, because it means they saw something specific in your case.

-A loose bandage is usually less dangerous than a patient trying to fix it roughly.
+A loose bandage is usually less dangerous than trying to fix it roughly.
 The recipient area should not be dragged, pressed, or brushed while you are adjusting the donor dressing.
-If the bandage falls away completely and the donor area looks dry and calm, the clinic may simply ask you to leave it open.
+If the bandage falls away completely and the donor area looks dry and settled, the clinic may simply ask you to leave it open.
 If there is active bleeding, increasing pain, bad smell, discharge, or swelling that is getting worse, that is a different situation and needs direct review.

 Most routine FUE recipient areas should not be covered with a tight dressing.
 Fresh grafts need protection from contact, not pressure.
 A dressing that moves across the hairline or temples can create friction at exactly the wrong time.
 It may also hide bleeding, crusting, or a problem that should be photographed and reviewed.